-Every night, some cleanup scripts run to remove duplicate data, and fix invalid items:
+Every night (in production databases), some cleanup scripts run to remove duplicate data, and fix invalid items:

 - Duplicate schools (matching record, level of study, CEEB, name, from, to, degree, conferred, field, and major) are deleted.